rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 ### Jenkinsfile from GitHub #

-This is the most desired approach in enterprise settings.
+This is the most typical approach in enterprise settings.

 [From github-hooks?]

 ### Pipeline Groovy #